pl450b/superDARN_sensor/README.md

 ---

-## System Architecture
-_Describe the system-level layout of components, data flow, and communication._

-> _TODO: Add diagram and explanation._

----

 ## Setup for Use
 1. Install one Sensor Unit in each transmitter.
-    - _TODO: add diagrams and explanation_
 2. Connect Sensor Hub to the Host Computer using a USB-C cable.
     - If both the Sensor Unit and Sensor Hub are receiving power, the will automatically connect and start exchanging data.
 3. Determine the what port on the Host Computer the Sensor Hub is connected to (`/dev/ttyUSB0, /dev/ttyUSB1, ...`)